-Since 2009, Protix has grown from two desks in an attic to an important player in the international insect sector.
-Its feats include a factory producting high-quality insect proteins, lipids and puree; several concepts launched with larvae such as OERei and Friendly Salmon; the Fair Insects company to enter the consumer market with grasshoppers, crickets and mealworms; and soon a second location to meet the growing demands of its customers.
+Since 2009, Protix has grown from two desks at an attic to an important player in the international insect sector.
+Its features include a factory producting high-quality insect proteins, lipids and puree; several concepts launched with larvae such as OERei and Friendly Salmon; the Fair Insects company to enter the consumer market with grasshoppers, crickets and mealworms; and a second location to meet the growing demands of its customers.

 Taking the leap

 The Black Soldier Fly

 Acceleration in Brabant

 The tide turns

 A Royal Opening

 The Protix story begins under water.
 It’s the start of 2009 when Kees Aarts travels to Mozambique for a diving trip.
 In two days’ time, he encounters eight whale sharks – ‘the real Jacques Cousteau feeling’.
 But when he dives in a different place, he doesn’t see anything.
 He realizes instantly that this is caused by overfishing.

 Kees has been fascinated by nature for years.
 He worked for a milk farmer as a teenager and keeps various birds in his home in the Dutch village of Gilze - and two boa constrictors, which he feeds with insects.
 He reads a lot and develops a deep interest in biology and the fragile balance between mankind and nature.